apparentorder/farssh/README.md

 ## FarSSH

-FarSSH provides secure on-demand tunnels into AWS VPCs.
+FarSSH provides secure on-demand connections into AWS VPCs.

-This way you can easily connect to in-VPC resources like RDS and OpenSearch using tools installed on your local machine.
+You can easily connect to in-VPC resources like RDS and OpenSearch endpoints, using tools installed on your local machine.
-You could also access AWS resources that can only be access via specific VPC interface endpoints.

 FarSSH features a SOCKS proxy mode, enabling your browser to be "in" the target VPC; this works both for accessing VPC resources and, optionally, as a quick way to tunnel all your browser traffic, so your browser's connections will